earanda4/cse-15l-lab-report/lab-report-1.md

 3. File argument
 ```
-[user@sahara ~/lecture1]$ cat Hello.java
+[user@sahara ~/lecture1]$ cat messages/en-us.txt
-import java.io.IOException;
-import java.nio.charset.StandardCharsets;
-import java.nio.file.Files;
-import java.nio.file.Path;

-public class Hello {
+Hello World!
-  public static void main(String[] args) throws IOException {
-    String content = Files.readString(Path.of(args[0]), StandardCharsets.UTF_8);
-    System.out.println(content);
-  }
-}
 ```
 The working directory was on lecture1.
-The output returned is all the code of the Hello.java file, since Hello.java was the argument.
+The output returned is the code of the message in English found in messages/en-us.txt, since that file was the argument.
 The output of this command was not an error, the command works as intended.